Skip to main content

 Standards Committee

-Chair: Councillor Karen Lawrance (Liberal Democrat)
+Chair: Councillor Sarah Murray (Liberal Democrat)

 The Mayor of Worcester

-• The Mayor for 2023/2024 is Cllr Louis Stephen
+• The Mayor for 2024/2025 is Cllr Mel Allcott

-• The Deputy Mayor for 2023/2024 is Cllr Mel Allcott
+• The Deputy Mayor for 2024/2025 is Cllr Matt Lamb

 The Mayor is the Civic Head of the Council.
 In May of each year, one of the Councillors is elected to serve as Mayor for one year and another is elected as a Deputy.
 He/she chairs meetings of the Full Council and represents the city at ceremonial occasions.
 The Mayor also welcomes international visitors and attends events organised by local people.